JorgeChaparroS/chaps-angular-library/projects/chaps-angular-lib/README.md

 # ChapsAngularLib

-Library for Angular reusable components
+Library for Angular reusable components based on bootstrap.

 ## Build